4153-NOC

 Insights from Industry

 Technology has become increasingly important to the hiring and job-search processes.
-Employment counsellors with a strong understanding of new technologies can best support their clients.
+Career development practitioners and career counsellors with a strong understanding of new technologies can best support their clients.
 This includes applications used by employers to analyze resumés and applications, and one-way interviews, through which job applicants record answers to questions and upload them for review.

 Equity, diversity and inclusion (EDI) are also key priorities of many employers.
 A good understanding of EDI efforts will help employment counsellors better serve their clients.